A colophon is traditionally the part of a book that describes how it was made. This page serves that purpose for this site.

 Typography

-I use a fluid type scale, so text sizes adjust smoothly based on viewport width rather than jumping at breakpoints.
+Headings are in Editorial New, body in Inter.
+Both are scaled fluidly, so sizes adjust smoothly based on viewport width rather than jumping at breakpoints.

 Styling